Congratulations on receiving your offer to study at Darwin College!

 Dr Duncan Needham

-An offer of a College place will be emailed out to all successful applicants, together with various attachments (acceptance slip & application form to apply for accommodation).
+An offer of a College place will be emailed out to all successful applicants, together with various attachments (acceptance slip and application form to apply for accommodation).

 If you have any queries relating to your College offer please contact the Deanery Office as soon as possible: firstname.lastname@example.org